California's June 15 Economic Reopening Has Many Residents Rejoicing, While Others Say They're Worried

 “We’ve been fully vaccinated,” Terry Porter said.
 “We’ll wear our masks when we walk in big crowds, a little respect for other people.”

-Dr. Ricardo Whyte, the medical director for psychiatric services at the Community Hospital of San Bernardino said a bit of anxiety about the reopening is to be expected.READ MORE: 400-Acre Flats Fire 10% Contained, 2 Homes Destroyed, A Firefighter Injured And Experts Worried About Dry Conditions Across Southland
+Dr. Ricardo Whyte, the medical director for psychiatric services at the Community Hospital of San Bernardino said a bit of anxiety about the reopening is to be expected.READ MORE: At Least One Hurt When Car Slams Into Light Pole In Sylmar

 “There are just a lot of unknowns because we haven’t done this before, so it’s reasonable to expect some anxiety,” he said.